tw-mosip/inji-wallet/docs/presentation-during-issuance.md

     - Note that the exact output for the interaction response expect auth_session is returned as output.
 The auth_session addition to the request body is handled in InteractiveAuthorizationRequestService class.

 **PresentationInteraction class implements AuthorizationInteraction interface.**
 - Requirements of the Presentation interaction from Wallet (got as constructor params)
-  - presentationConsent callback
-    - input: presentation request | output: boolean indicating user consent
-    - To obtain user consent for presentation request
-    - use case - Get consent from user that the Issuer is requesting for presentation of credentials and user agrees to proceed.
-    - When?
-After wallet receives the request from the Issuer for Presentation interaction and before displaying the matching credentials to the user.
-    - If user rejects consent, an error VP response is created and sent to Issuer.
-  - handlePresentationRequest callback
+  - `handlePresentationRequest` callback
     - input: presentation request | output: selected credentials - map of {credential_type: {format_type: list of credentials}}
     - handlePresentationRequest: (ovpRequest: AuthorizationRequest) -> Map<String, Map<FormatType, List<Any>>>
     - This callback is responsible for
+      - Obtaining any user consent for presentation request
       - filtering the credentials in Wallet which satisfies the presentation request criteria, showing the filtered credentials to the user for selection
-  - shareConsent callback
-    - input: selected credentials | output: boolean indicating user consent
-    - To obtain user consent for sharing selected credentials
-    - use case - Get consent from user that the user agrees to share the selected credentials with the Issuer.
-    - When?
-After user selects the credentials to be shared and before creating the VP response.
-    - If user rejects consent, an error VP response is created and sent to Issuer.
-  - signVerifiablePresentation callback
+  - `signVerifiablePresentation` callback
     - input: unsigned VP token | output: signed VP token - map of {format_type: signed data}
     - signVerifiablePresentation: (payload: unsignedVPToken) -> Map<FormatType, VPTokenSigningResult>
     - This callback is responsible for signing the data for VP creation.
-  - trustedVerifiers
+  - `trustedVerifiers`
     - List of trusted verifiers to validate the openid4vp request.
-  - signatureSuite
+  - `signatureSuite`
     - Signature suite to be used for VP creation. (optional) // used internally for ldp_vc
-  - holderId
+  - `holderId`
     - Holder ID to be used for VP creation. (optional) // used internally for ldp_vc
 - Methods
   - handle(ovpRequest: PresentationRequest) : Map<String, Any>